 While a car is considered a financial asset, a car loan is a liability because it represents money you owe.
 As you pay off your loan and build equity, your financed car eventually becomes an asset.

-Taking out a car loan can be a serious financial commitment, but the end reward—owning a car—is well worth the effort.
+car loan can be a serious financial commitment, but the end reward—owning a car—is well worth the effort.

 While the car is “yours” right from the beginning, the lender technically has claim to it as collateral and thus gets a say in how you maintain it for the duration of the loan.

-Jerry, the super app that helps you save money on all your car expenses, has compiled everything you need to know about how car loans and car ownership factor into your assets and liabilities.
+licensed broker and insurance shopping app, has compiled everything you need to know about how car loans and car ownership factor into your assets and liabilities.

 Assets vs. liabilities